• Menu

 gnome wreath Christmas

-I made this gnome wreath using a Dollar Tree styrofoam wreath, fur ribbon, a DIY sock gnome, and Target One Spot bottle brush trees.
+I made this gnome wreath using a Dollar Tree Styrofoam wreath, fur ribbon, a DIY sock gnome, and Target One Spot bottle brush trees.
 This Gnome wreath was inspired by a wreath that I saw at Home Goods but I knew I could make it myself using Dollar Store supplies!

 Create a huge gnome to use as a gnome door hanger or gnome Christmas Tree topper like the one I made in this post!